 Define success metrics upfront.
 Track resolution times, employee satisfaction scores, automation rates, and cost per ticket to show ROI and guide optimization efforts.

-Moving Beyond Traditional Help Desks with Ravenna
+Moving Beyond Simple AI Service Desk with Ravenna

 FAQ